 Night Skiing: Yes, Sundown and Tiger Tow from 3:00-9:00 PM

-Powder Mountain’s sprawling terrain has something for just about everyone, rolling meadows, perfectly spaced glades of aspens, creative terrain parks, steeps, backcountry tech, a mountain peak to hike, single cat skiing laps, guided skiing, cat skiing tours, back bowls and lengthy groomers.
+Powder Mountain’s sprawling terrain has something for just about everyone: rolling meadows, perfectly spaced glades of aspens, creative terrain parks, steeps, backcountry tech, a mountain peak to hike, cat skiing laps, guided skiing, cat skiing tours, back bowls and lengthy groomers.
 If you have a family with wildly different preferences or ability levels, Powder Mountain is the perfect place to find toothy grins for everyone.
 This unpretentious resort also has a reputation for being low key and family-friendly.

 With three distinct base areas, there are many places to launch your day at Pow Mow.
 Although, calling them base areas is somewhat misleading because two of the base areas require you to ski down to a lift to begin your day!

 Approaching Powder Mountain, you will first encounter the Sundown base area.
 This is a great launching point for younger children or beginners, with the Sundown chairlift and Tiger Tow surface tow offering a variety of runs that all coalesce back at the Sundown Lodge.
 There are about 13 trails accessible from the Sundown base area ranging from green to single black diamond difficulty ratings.
 About 50 percent of these trails are groomed daily.
 If you want to try out night skiing at Powder Mountain, this is where the action happens.
 The Sundown Lodge has a small restaurant upstairs with a nice deck and ski and snowboard rentals downstairs.
-The Powder Mountain Snow Sports School is located at the Sundown base area, so if you’ve booked lessons, start your day here.

 Continuing up the steep roadway you’ll next encounter the Timberline Lodge with the largest parking lot and two restaurants.
 This lodge offers access to most chairlifts and features great views, a huge variety of trails and delicious food.
 Learners can bag green-rated Drifter to Rendezvous and catch the Timberline chairlift or they may opt to continue on down, wrapping around the ridgeline to the Paradise chairlift.
 More adventurous skiers or intermediates can catch the Timberline chair for a warm up on the Powder Keg or Sidewinder blue-rated trails before launching off to explore the rest of the mountain.
-There are not many difficult trails accessible from Timberline Lodge so if you have expert skiers in your group, it may be best to continue on up to Hidden Lake Lodge.
+There are not many difficult trails accessible from Timberline Lodge so if you have expert skiers in your group it may be best to continue on up to Hidden Lake Lodge.

-Pro Tip: There are green-rated trails off all of Powder Mountain’s chairlifts, so groups of varying abilities have an easier time sticking together at Pow Mow.
+Pro Tip: There are green-rated trails off all of Powder Mountain’s chairlifts so groups of varying abilities have an easier time sticking together at Pow Mow.

-Just a bit further up the road, Pow Mow’s highest lodge, the Hidden Lake Lodge, offers a spectacular view of the surrounding landscape.
+Just a bit further up the road Pow Mow’s highest lodge, the Hidden Lake Lodge, offers a spectacular view of the surrounding landscape.
 This lot offers the greatest number of accessible lifts and trails, though there are fewer parking spaces than the Timberline lot.
 From Hidden Lake, powderhounds can easily access the ungroomed majesty of Powder Country, catching a shuttle to return to the resort.
 From Hidden Lake you can also access two of the terrain parks or head out for Mary’s Bowl or Lefty’s Canyon.
 The Hidden Lake Express chairlift offers a nice mix of green, blue and black rated trails for groups or families.
 Beginners can cruise down the East 40 and Buttonwood trails to gain confidence.

 To explore Powder Mountain’s southeastern terrain grab a quick bump up the Sunrise platter tow.
 Take a few mellow laps in Mary’s Bowl or explore the uncrowded terrain off the Village lift.
 Both Mary’s and the Village lifts offer excellent intermediate terrain that is seldom crowded.
 This is a wonderful zone for intermediates to hone their skills and enjoy a sense of solitude.
 When you’ve had your fill, head down Cobabe Canyon towards the base of the Paradise lift.
 There are nicely gladed trees on the Bluebell and Thimbleberry runs.

-Also consider booking a day with Powder Mountain’s Snowcat Powder Safari tours.
+Consider booking a day with Powder Mountain’s Snowcat Powder Safari tours.
 Guests are treated to untracked backcountry terrain beyond the resort’s lift-accessed terrain boundaries.
 Explore a handful of different backcountry options to find the perfect package to suit your desires.

-Note that skiing beyond any resort boundary line at Powder Mountain is not permitted unless it is a guided operation, as the powder beyond is reserved for cat skiing or guided tours.
+Note that skiing beyond any resort boundary line at Powder Mountain is not permitted unless it is a guided operation as the powder beyond is reserved for cat skiing or guided tours.
 You can be fined for venturing beyond the boundary line.

 Consider riding the UTA Ski Bus to avoid driving and help reduce highway and parking congestion.
 In the winter months, the Utah Transit Authority (UTA), runs daily service from November or December until March.